smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"1h"`

-Controls how often the ETH tx reaper should run, used to delete old confirmed or fatally_errored transaction records from the database.
+Controls how often the ETH transaction reaper should run, used to delete old confirmed or fatally_errored transaction records from the database.
 Setting to `0` disables the reaper.

 ### ETH_TX_REAPER_THRESHOLD